JohnAcelajado/CPE201A_ACELAJADO/README.md

 # CPE201A_ACELAJADO
-This repository is only for CPE201A
+This repository is created for CPE201A course activities and projects.A